-NRN Citizenship in Nepal
+NRN Citizenship in Nepal: Eligibility, Process, and Benefits

-FinLex Associates
+Comprehensive legal guide by FinLex Associates

 Non-Resident Nepali (NRN) Citizenship is a special type of citizenship granted to individuals of Nepali origin who have acquired foreign citizenship.
 This provision allows NRNs to retain economic, social, and cultural rights in Nepal while maintaining their foreign nationality.